gunther8825/learn_python/README.md

 ## How to Use

 1. Clone or download this repository.
-2. Make sure you have Jupyter installed:
+2. Make sure you have Jupyter installed (Choose one):

    [Install Jupyter Notebook](https://jupyter.org/install)